beshu-tech/readonlyrest-docs/elasticsearch-details/indices-rule-templates.md

   }
 ```

 I told you.
-But please remember that only aliases are checked by ROR when it's trying to figure out ownership of a component template.
+But please remember that only aliases are checked by ROR when it's trying to figure out modification rights of a component template.
 If a component template doesn't have any aliases, it can be modified or deleted by any user.

 </details>